Admissions Live Chat

 - Join a class waitlist.

-- While you're on the waitlist, you're not enrolled in the class—so you won't have to pay tuition or fees.
+- While on the waitlist, you're not enrolled in the class—so you won't have to pay tuition or fees.
 You can't attend class, either.

-Schedule Changes and Course Withdrawals
+Schedule Changes and class Withdrawals

-If you'd like to add or drop a class after registration, visit accessECC portal or go to the Registration & Records Office.
-View our withdrawal procedures and review schedule changes and course withdrawals procedure for additional information on the impact of dropping your class and possible refund.
+If you want to add or drop a class after registration, visit the accessECC portal or the Registration Office.
+View our withdrawal procedures and review for additional information on the impact of dropping your class and possible refund.